Des is a mensch. He’s a gentleman and he has good intentions.

 **PE Factor – Personality Enhancement Factor; Found to various degrees in all bottles of hooch;

-This critical observer might have been watching us at Gailian, although he was actually talking about the 1815 season in Brussels:
+This critical observer might have been watching us at Gailian that night, although he was actually talking about the 1815 season in Brussels:

 Recently Des went viral – no, no, in a good way.
 Thanks to great backing from sister Val, he put what he learnt at Gailian to good use.
 Roomerazzit he got extra points for his broek and his dancing shoes: